 Species are identified by the shape and number of cells in the macroconidium, a large spore that is produced through vegetative reproduction.
 They grow on specialized hyphae until they mature.

 Methods and Procedure

 All slides were prepared with a coverslip and sealed with clear nail polish.
 The accepted method for collecting spores is to take a piece of cellophane tape and lightly graze it over the culture.
-The tape is then placed a slide with any stain that will be used.
+The tape is then placed on a slide with any stain that will be used.
 I placed the tape on the coverslip so I wouldn’t have to try to focus through the tape.
 I wanted to compare this with taking whole sections.
 I obtained sections by scraping cultures with a needle.
-I then scrambled the needle in a drop of stain or milipore water and applied the coverslip.
+I then scrambled the needle in a drop of stain or millipore water and applied the coverslip.
 I also wanted to experiment with different stains.
 I compared Lactophenol cotton blue, which is a stain used with light microscopy

 · Calcoflour and KOH

 · KOH is used with cotton blue to help the stain adhere better to the membranes

 I also compared these to spores without stain and auto-fluorescence only.
 I first looked at a slide prepared with a tape sample with lactophenol cotton blue.
 This did not fluoresce at all, so I did not go any further with it, such as adding KOH.
 This is similar to what spores would look like under a light microscope, only with lactophenol, it would appear blue.